-- All pedestrian and parking areas shall be well lit to promote safety, security and comfort during hours of office use. - Pedestrian-scale light standards or illuminated bollards should be used in employee and customer parking areas, along pedestrian walkways, and other pedestrian zones. - Accent lighting to emphasize built forms and landscape elements is encouraged. - The design and location of lighting must consider the impacts of light pollution, energy efficiency, and

-- other potential negative impacts.

-The mitigation of light pollution

-is particularly important where

-commercial and industrial uses abut
+- a.
+All pedestrian and parking areas shall be well lit to promote safety, security and comfort during hours of office use. - b.
+Pedestrian-scale light standards or illuminated bollards should be used in employee and customer parking areas, along pedestrian walkways, and other pedestrian zones. - c.
+Accent lighting to emphasize built forms and landscape elements is encouraged. - d.
+The design and location of lighting must consider the impacts of light pollution, energy efficiency, and other potential negative impacts.
+The mitigation of light pollution is particularly important where commercial and industrial uses abut residential areas.

-residential areas.

-- Light emitting diodes (LEDs), solar power, road reflectors and other alternative lighting and energy sources should be encouraged for energy efficiency and should be dark sky compliant.

-- Lighting shall comply with applicable Town standards.
+- e.
+Light emitting diodes (LEDs), solar power, road reflectors and other alternative lighting and energy sources should be encouraged for energy efficiency and should be dark sky compliant. - f.
+Lighting shall comply with applicable Town standards. - g.
+Site lighting should be located to limit light incursion into the Residential Special Policy Area.